al-af/AF-Flutter-Sample-App/README.md

 <img src="https://user-images.githubusercontent.com/118281047/219003106-4af06445-6471-4044-b892-c08ae3873911.png" width="300">
 </div>

-You can now create generated short link via the User Invite feature.
+You can now create generated short link via the User Invite feature. <br>
-Make sure to input the correct App Invite OneLink ID in the main screen before starting the SDK and you can override these fields:
+Make sure to input the correct App Invite OneLink ID in the main screen before starting the SDK and you can override these fields: <br>
 1. Media Source (pid, default is af_app_invites)
 2. Channel
 3. Campaign